AnyLogic

 Function Description

-double spaceWidth() Returns the width of environment.
+double spaceWidth() Returns the width of space.

 int spaceRows() Returns the number of rows in the discrete space.